Online Seminar Series: October 2026 – June 2027

 A few hours a month, depending on familiarity with any chosen topic.

 Why form a separate group for each topic?
 As an opportunity to rub neurons with people you don’t know, from different backgrounds (the equivalent of a break-out room on a video call, but more active).
 Preparing a topic together (usually online) is a first modest step towards negotiation.
-Between sessions, the organiser remains available online to guide participants in preparing their presentation and organisational aspects.
+Between sessions, the moderators remain available online to guide participants in preparing their presentation and organizational aspects.

 Project Team